On the $1/H$-flow by $p$-Laplace approximation: new estimates via fake distances under Ricci lower bounds: Introduction

 \begin{remark} \emph{We underline that the constant $C_{m,p}$ in \eqref{esti_gad_chengyau} satisfies $(p-1)C_{m,p} \ra \infty$ as $p \ra 1$, which makes \eqref{esti_gad_chengyau} unsuitable for the limit procedures described in the next sections. } \end{remark}

-As a consequence of Lemma \ref{lem_key}, we can give a direct proof of a more general version of \eqref{eq_uppergradient}, valid for sets $\Omega \subset M$ with possibly non-empty boundary.
+As a consequence of Lemma \ref{lem_key}, we can give a direct proof of a version of \eqref{eq_uppergradient} which is valid for sets $\Omega \subset M$ with possibly non-empty boundary, under suitable growth assumptions on $u$ or if $m=2 \le p$.
 It should be stressed that adapting the proof of \cite{sungwang} to sets with boundary seems to be nontrivial since the upper bound in \eqref{esti_gad_chengyau} blows up as $R \ra 0$, while the global boundedness of $|\nabla \log u|$ which follows from \eqref{esti_gad_chengyau} for entire solutions plays a crucial role in the derivation of \eqref{eq_uppergradient}. \begin{theorem} Let $M^m$ be a complete manifold, let $\Omega \subset M$ be an open set (possibly the entire $M$) and suppose that